Fantasty9413/Fantasty9413/README.md

 - 🔭 I’m currently studying in Sichuan University.
 - 🚀 My major is Control science and engineering.
-- 🌱 I’m currently studying assessment algrothim for aircraft and elevator.
+- 🌱 I’m currently studying risk assessment work for UA and elevator.
 - 🤔 I’m interested in C++.
 - 📫 How to reach me: liqiyang@stu.scu.edu.cn.